AntonioFasano/Testmacs/README.md

   remote directory `exam-net-data-pt`.
 See action for each command filename.
 Command filename "exit007": Emacs will exit in 10 seconds.
-Command filename "update007": Emacs updates `site-start.el` with the file `new-site-start.txt` in the remote directory `exam-net-data-pt` and possibly the `custfld.txt` with remote `new-custfld.txt`.
+Command filename "update007": Emacs updates `site-start.el` with the file `new-site-start.txt` in the remote directory `exam-net-data-pt` and possibly the file `custfld.txt` with remote `new-custfld.txt`.
 If `new-site-start.txt` is not found or there is a copy error a non-critical error is displayed until the action succeeds or the command filename is removed.
 Read the docstring of `remote-update` function for more information.